2 Peter 1

 8For if these things be in you, and abound, they make you that ye shall neither be barren nor unfruitful in the knowledge of our Lord Jesus Christ.
 9But he that lacketh these things is blind, and cannot see afar off, and hath forgotten that he was purged from his old sins.

 If these virtues abound in you, they produce fruit.
 Barrenness - being unproductive, empty, leaving nothing behind - is no longer your condition.
 You will be fruitful.
 Fruitful in what?
 In the knowledge of Christ.
-The more you grow in these virtues, the more deeply and fully you will know Jesus - not as information about Him, but as living, experiential union with Him.
+The more you grow in these virtues, the more deeply and fully you will know Jesus, in living, experiential union with Him.

 He cannot see "afar off."
 His vision is foreshortened.
 He lives in the immediate, the urgent, the appetitive.
 He cannot see the long trajectory of his own life, cannot see the horizon of eternity toward which his days are moving, cannot perceive Christ standing at the end of all things calling him forward.